jzaleta/fungi-frog-maze/README.md

 # 🐸 Fungi Frog Maze / Sprig Web Template 👾

-[Sprig](https://github.com/hackclub/sprig/) is an open source game console, web-based game editor, and hardware development kit.
+This repository includes the open-source code for my game Fungi Frog Maze programmed using [Sprig](https://github.com/hackclub/sprig/), an open source game console, web-based game editor, and hardware development kit.
+This also works as a template for you to implement your own games.

-This is a template to easily publish your Sprig games on the web, it uses Sprig's package on [NPM](https://docs.npmjs.com/about-npm) so you can run Sprig games in your own projects and websites.

 ## Template Quickstart

-The index.html file has everything you need to get started, just add your js sprig game in the following segment:
+The index.html file has everything you need to get started, just add your js sprig game in the following segment replacing my game:
 > If you get lost, check how I implemented my game inside the [index.html](https://github.com/jzaleta/sprig-web-template/blob/main/index.html) file!

 ```html